cyrillOCR/Preprocessing/README.md

 {
   names: string[],
   payloads: string[],
+  pName: string,
+  pPayload: string
   coords: int[][]
 }
 ```
-  It returns the names of the resulted images with their content.
-The first image of the list is preprocessed(back-white) and the coordinates(upper-left and lower-right) of each character is stored in coords, which is a list of borders.
+  It returns the names of the resulted images with their content from the PDF.
+Pname is the name of the first image which is preprocessed(back-white) and the coordinates(upper-left and lower-right) of each character is stored in coords, which is a list of borders.